 Look in the mirror and smile.
 Smiling can actually trick your brain into happiness!
 Besides, you don’t want to forget how to smile.

+Troubled times keep life interesting.
+As long as we are learning life lessons, we are progressing.
 I am also going to share a few of my favorite when times are tough quotes to help inspire you to to, “just keep swimming.”

-Inspirational Quotes For Tough Times
+Quotes About Getting Through Tough Times

 “Courage doesn’t always roar.
 Sometimes courage is the little voice at the end of the day that says I’ll try again tomorrow.” -Mary Anne Radmacher